 Q: How often do you publish your journal?

-A: We publish six submissions, twice a year: once in the fall and once in the spring.
+A: We publish no less than six articles, twice a year: once in the winter and once in the summer.

 Q: How and what do you decide to publish?